Transfer of Base Year Value for Persons Age 55 and Over – Propositions 60/90

 Yes.
 If you do not agree with the full cash value that was placed on the original property and your claim was denied because the replacement property did not meet the value comparison test, the appeals board would have to determine the full cash value of the original property for purposes of qualification.
 An appeals board has the jurisdiction to hear such an appeal if:

-the original property is located in the same county as the replacement dwelling and
+- The original property is located in the same county as the replacement dwelling; and

-the new base year value of the original property can still be challenged pursuant to section 80 of the Revenue and Taxation Code.
+- The new base year value of the original property can still be challenged pursuant to section 80 of the Revenue and Taxation Code.

 Appeals can be filed with the county assessment appeals board either within 60 days of the date of mailing of the assessment notice (section 1605) or during the regular equalization period (section 1603).
-A base year value may be appealed during the regular equalization period for the year in which it is place on the assessment roll or in any of the three succeeding years.
+Additionally, a base year value may be appealed during the regular equalization period for the year in which it is place on the assessment roll or in any of the three succeeding years.

-After receiving the notice that my application has been approved for a base year value transfer, will I receive a refund of the taxes I already paid?
+21. After receiving the notice that my application has been approved for a base year value transfer, will I receive a refund of the taxes I already paid?

-If he vacates the property within 90 days of filing the claim to transfer the base year value, he has six years to file a notice of rescission with the assessor.
+- If he vacates the property within 90 days of filing the claim to transfer the base year value, he has six years to file a notice of rescission with the assessor.